gmontana/CollaborativePickAndPlaceEnv/README.md

 ## Overview
 In the Collaborative Pick and Place environment, multiple agents work together in a grid-based world to accomplish a common task.
 The goal is to successfully pick up and place objects (green circles) into designated goal positions (gray rectangles).
 The agents populating this environment can be of two types:

-- **Pickers**: can automatically pick up objects when moving over them.
+- **Pickers** automatically pick up objects when moving over them.
-- **Non-pickers**: can automatically drop off objects when moving over goal positions.
+- **Non-pickers** automatically drop off objects when moving over goal positions.

 In order to successfully move and drop objects on goal positions, the agents need to learn a collaborative strategy.